-Update: Jessie Jo Dillon has been nominated for a Grammy Award for Best Country Song, for co-writing “Break Up in the End” for Cole Swindell.
+Update: Jessie Jo Dillon received a Grammy Award nomination for Best Country Song, for co-writing “Break Up in the End” for Cole Swindell.

 Nashville songwriter Jessie Jo Dillon has co-written a steady of flow of cuts for top country artists since having her first hit in 2011, when she co-wrote “The Breath You Take” for George Strait.
 She’s also had cuts with Luke Bryan, Kenny Chesney, Brett Young, Jon Pardi, LeAnn Rimes, Jennifer Nettles and Brandy Clark.

 Notwithstanding these fine credits, Dillon has now reached a new level of success.
 She co-wrote two songs that are currently in the Top 10 on the Billboard country charts.
 She co-wrote the heartfelt ballad “Break Up in the End” for Cole Swindell (written with Jon Nite & Chase McGill), and the playful, sassy hit “Rich” for Maren Morris (written with Morris & Laura Veltz).

 Both “Break Up in the End” and “Rich” have received acclaim for being excellent songs.
 In a recent interview, Swindell said that “Break Up in the End” was one of best songs he’s ever heard, and he was pleased to record it.
 Morris’s “Rich” is featured on her Grammy-nominated album, Hero, and Rolling Stone magazine called “Rich” one of the Top 25 Country Songs of 2016.